Fellowships and Residencies

 The Minnesota Historical Society occasionally offers fellowships and residencies for historians, artists and other professionals.
 These unique opportunities are of varying duration and can involve considerable time spent working with MNHS staff, visitors and community members.
 Fellows and residents may gain experience working with MNHS collections, creating new programs or developing their own work.

-American Indian Museum Fellows Program
+History Museum Fellows Program

-ACTC Museum Fellows Program
+INCE Museum Fellows Program

-The ACTC Museum Fellows Program (open to students currently enrolled in one of the five Associated Colleges of the Twin Cities campuses) studies the challenges related to the underrepresentation of communities of color and American Indian Nations in historical organizations and public history graduate programs.
+The INCE Museum Fellows Program (open to students currently enrolled in one of the five Associated Colleges of the Twin Cities campuses) studies the challenges related to the underrepresentation of communities of color and American Indian Nations in historical organizations and public history graduate programs.